AMBER – Missing the sense of security in the Watchtower, she sought where to go and found Christ

 “Please Jehovah, I have everything I want except I need you and I have a huge spiritual void.
 I am soooo confused.
 I miss the sense of security I had as a Jehovah’s Witness.
 I miss the sense of family.
 I miss knowing my future in a beautiful paradise, perfect, healthy, and worshiping You.
 I need to go back to church, but where do I go?
 I don’t feel comfortable going back to Jehovah’s Witnesses.
 Something doesn’t seem right and I don’t want to feel judged and guilty again.
 But if that is the Truth and your Word, then please give me the strength to go back.
 Wherever your truth is, please guide me.
 I want my children to grow up happy and with the desire to help others.
 I want them to follow your path not because they are forced or feel guilty, but because they have the overwhelming desire to have complete faith in you and Jesus’ sacrifice for our sins.
 Not to judge anyone, but to just love them as you and Jesus do.”

 This was almost a nightly prayer for me.
-I just kept praying and waiting an answer or something to guide me.
+I just kept praying and waiting for an answer or something to guide me.
 I started talking a little bit more to other people about their beliefs because I noticed that many of them center their lives around God and Jesus.
 They seem so happy and loving to everyone, absolutely everyone.
 I was kind of jealous.
-I went to a Community Church that someone had told me about without him that I loved.
+I went to a Community Church that someone had told me about that I loved.
 The message was strong and I felt God with me.
 I literally had the chills when I was there, the love in the room was just overwhelming.

 But at that time, my husband was really against going with me to any church.
 He just wasn’t ready.
 But he and I have had a lot of challenges, one thing after another, yet we continue to be blessed.
 He hadn’t gone to church in a long time because he felt he was undeserving.
 Then he started to think, “If I am undeserving, why is God continuing to bless me?”
 He then said, “We need to go to church, but where?”